icrobotics-team167/2024_Crescendo/README.md

 ## General Usage

 - Always commit any changes before deploying code to the robot.
+  - When committing changes, always include the name of the person committing in the commit description.
+The commit description should also contain details of what actually changed in the commit.
-If at an event, use the [Event Deploy For WPILib](https://marketplace.visualstudio.com/items?itemName=Mechanical-Advantage.event-deploy-wpilib) VSCode extension so that any changes are auto-committed using the "Deploy Robot Code (Event)" option.
+  - If at an event, use the [Event Deploy For WPILib](https://marketplace.visualstudio.com/items?itemName=Mechanical-Advantage.event-deploy-wpilib) VSCode extension so that any changes are auto-committed using the "Deploy Robot Code (Event)" option.
 Branches should be named "event_(eventName)" such as "event_IowaRegional" so that the extension works.
 - [The Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) is enforced via the [Spotless](https://github.com/diffplug/spotless) plugin for gradle.
 It is recommended to use the [Spotless Gradle](https://marketplace.visualstudio.com/items?itemName=richardwillis.vscode-spotless-gradle) extension for VSCode as your Java formatter so that the code style guidelines are always followed.
-- Programmers should use AdvantageScope for telemetry data, and drivers should use ShuffleBoard for match data.
+- Programmers should use [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope) for telemetry data, and drivers should use [Elastic](https://github.com/Gold872/elastic-dashboard) for match data.

 ## Known issues